-Loss is mainly regret that will never see something or that we have known it and will never see it again.
+Loss is mainly regret that we will never see something, or that we have known it and will never see it again.
 Where the loss is of something of beauty, which embodied ideas, history, culture, it takes on many facets.
 Fire is a destructive, cruel enemy, consuming all in its path; caring not for the value – either great or small – simply taking whatever it can as fuel for its avaricious need to grow.
 On 29 April 2015, as the fire at Clandon Park took hold we hoped for the best – yet sadly, less than twelve hours later, all that remained was a gaunt, blackened shell.
 The loss was not just the building and its beautiful interiors and contents, but also what it represented to UK architectural history.

 News breaks now on social media, the first photos and reports of huge plumes of smoke spreading much as the flames did; slowly at first, rapidly growing.
 Quickly it became clear that the fire had reached the roof and that the rooms on the ground floor of the south side had already gone – the Green Drawing, Palladio, Hunting, Prince Regent.
 Each a small gem in themselves, their contents the result of decades of collecting and curation.
 As the floors above collapsed, it became clear that this was a very serious situation and thoughts immediately are to hope that, first, everyone is safe, but, secondly, how far would the fire go?
 Sadly, it soon became clear that the entire house was to be consumed in the inferno.